fullcalendar/fullcalendar-docs/_docs-v4/date-library/Calendar-formatRange.md

 title: Calendar::formatRange
 ---

 Formats two dates, a start and an end, into a string.
 A separator string, most likely a dash, will be intelligently inserted between the two dates.
-Inherits the time zone and locale settings of the [Calendar object](calendar-object) it's being called on.
+Inherits the time zone and locale settings of the calendar it's called on.

 <div class='spec' markdown='1'>
 calendar.formatDate( *start*, *end*, *settings* )